navier-1/hammer/README.md

 ## Overview
-Hammer is an attempt to provide a unified, portable and user-friendly set of tools to manage C and C++ projects.
+Hammer is a portable and user-friendly set of tools to manage C and C++ projects.

 It's a hacky attempt to provide a compact CLI a-la Cargo (Rust's build tool) to configure C/C++ projects on Linux and Windows, with provided integrations to several development tools that